 How do I prove my work history?

-It is necessary that Unison has a clear understanding of each applicant’s work history in the music industry, prior to the Covid-19 pandemic, to demonstrate their eligibility for our funding programs.
-Items that will prove your eligibility for financial assistance will depend on your role in the music sector.
+It is necessary that Unison has a clear understanding of each applicant’s work history in the music industry to demonstrate their eligibility for funding.
+Material that will prove your eligibility for financial support will depend on your role in the music sector.
 Some examples of documents that will help to prove your eligibility are, based on various roles:

 - List of past/future tour dates (for example: PDF of tour posters or tour section of website)